pipejakob/tbd/README.md

     $ tbd --kubeadm-version stable-1.7 -- init --kubernetes-version latest-1.7

+The naming and semantics of these flags aren't set in stone, but they are meant to demonstrate the kind of functionality and power meant to be provided by tbd.

 ## tbd?

 The name "tbd" is a deliberate placeholder until I come up with a better name.
 Candidate names considered were things like "z2k" or "ztok" to mean "zero to kubeadm-ready," but both fail the Google search test of uniqueness.
+I fully intend to come up with a better name and perform a global find-and-replace on this repository.